codeforcroatia/imamopravoznati-legal/README.md

 ###### Why is this needed?

-Startups have ninety-nine problems but legal expenses shouldn't be one.
-Let's face it, lawyers are expensive and startups don't have much money.

-By sharing solid boilerplate contracts for common issues, a lot of repetitive legal work can be avoided.

 ###### Why are you doing this?

-We want to contribute to the startup ecosystem in Singapore.
+We want to contribute to the access to information in Croatia.
 As it grows stronger, we all benefit.

-###### But won't you upset the lawyers?

-Actually we have some awesome startup-loving lawyers contributing legal templates.
-And the Old Guard probably doesn't care about poor startups, let alone know about GitHub.

 ###### How do I help out?